datarobot/rsdk/README.md

-# rsdk
+# datarobot: 'DataRobot' Predictive Modeling API

 A read-only public repository of the R API Client for the DataRobot Public API.
+For working with the 'DataRobot' predictive modeling platform's API &lt;https://www.datarobot.com/&gt;.

 ## Installation